mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 ### Level 6: Vanish

 As part of your training in ancient arts of secret-keeping, you know how to make a quick exit.
-You always have the _Misty Step_ spell prepared and can cast it for 1 Focus Point.
+You always have the _Misty Step_ spell prepared and can cast it by spending 1 Focus Point.
 Additionally, you can choose to cast _Misty Step_ as a Reaction triggered when a creature you can see hits you with an attack, causing the attack to miss.

 ### Level 11: Song-Empowered Strikes

 You have learned how to weave arcane effects into your attacks.
 Once per turn, when you make an Unarmed Strike, in place of the normal options for its effect, you can cast a spell you have prepared.
 The spell must have a casting time of an action and a range of either touch or self.
 You can't cast a spell in this way if you've already cast a level 1+ spell on the current turn, nor can you cast a level 1+ spell on this turn after casting a spell in this way.

+### Level 11: Space Warp

+You have learned a secret song that enables instantaneous long-distance travel.
+You always have the _Space Warp_ spell prepared and can cast it by spending 3 Focus Points.

 ### Level 17: ?